wpilibsuite/frc-docs/source/docs/software/frc-glossary.rst

       The classification of all legal motors for the FIRST robotics competition.
 This type of motor takes direct current as input, and uses it to create a magnetic field.
 In turn, this magnetic field interacts with a physical magnet to create a force that turns the output shaft.
 Electrical ("brushless") or mechanical ("brushed") means are used to ensure the electrically-generated magnetic field always points in a direction that creates forces when it interacts with the physical magnet, even as the motor's shaft rotates.
 See `permanent-magnet motor <https://en.wikipedia.org/wiki/Brushed_DC_electric_motor#Permanent-magnet_motors>`__ on Wikipedia for more info.

    persistent
-      A :term:`topic` that is saved to a file by the server and restored at startup.
+      In :term:`NetworkTables`, a :term:`topic` that is saved to a file by the server and restored at startup.

    property
-      Named information (metadata) about a topic stored and updated separately from the topic's data.
+      In :term:`NetworkTables`, named information (metadata) about a :term:`topic` stored and updated separately from the topic's data.
 A topic may have any number of properties.
 A property's value can be any data type that can be represented in JSON.

    publisher
-      Defines a :term:`topic` and creates and sends timestamped data values.
+      In :term:`NetworkTables`, an object that defines a :term:`topic` and creates and sends timestamped data values.

    pose
       The collection of position and rotation information that describes how a rigid body is oriented in space, relative to some fixed reference point.